douglas86/nextjs-template/README.md

 - tailwind for styling all of my components
 - [swagger ui](#swagger-ui) for documenting all endpoints
 - I have also setup custom hooks: [useFetch](#how-to-use-usefetch-hook), [useScroll](#how-to-use-usescroll-hook), [useAppContext](#how-to-use-useappcontext-hook)
+- I have also setup [scripts](#scripts) to make it easier to run certain commands

+### Scripts

+Docker
+- To run the docker script type $ pnpm docker
+- This will run three commands:
+  - $ pnpm store prune
+  - $ pnpm install
+  - $ docker-compose up
+- it will first remove all dead packages from pnpm store
+- It will then install all packages to pnpm store
+- it will then start the docker daemon tool

+Prisma
+- To run prisma script type $ pnpm prisma
+- This will run prisma studio
+- Prisma Studio to a GUI for Prisma ORM
+- It is used to visualize your data in the database
+- It opens in a new browser tab

+Cypress
+- To run cypress script type $ pnpm cypress
+- Cypress is a test framework for automatically testing the UI/UX of your website

 ### How to use useFetch hook